-1) Member Grievances and Appeals Report

-a) Per 42 CFR §438.66(c), the Health Plan shall submit its Member grievance and appeal logs to support DHS monitoring of Health Plan compliance with 42 CFR §438 Subpart F. Health Plan shall provide DHS with metrics and record-level data on Member grievances and appeals.
-DHS shall use the data submitted to monitor a variety of contractual and federal requirements including, but not limited to, volume, rate, and types of appeals filed, grievances and as well appropriate Health Plan response including timeliness of resolution, and administrative disposition of cases.

-2) Provider or Member Satisfaction Survey Report

-a) The Health Plan shall provide data to enable DHS to monitor Health Plan performance, in accordance with 42 CFR §438.66(c), including results from any enrollee or Provider satisfaction survey conducted by Health Plan.
+- 1) Member Grievances and Appeals Report - a) Per 42 CFR §438.66(c), the Health Plan shall submit its Member grievance and appeal logs to support DHS monitoring of Health Plan compliance with 42 CFR §438 Subpart F. Health Plan shall provide DHS with metrics and record-level data on Member grievances and appeals.
+DHS shall use the data submitted to monitor a variety of contractual and federal requirements including, but not limited to, volume, rate, and types of grievances and appeals filed, as well as Health Plan appropriate response including timeliness of resolution, and administrative disposition of cases. - 2) Provider or Member Satisfaction Survey Report - a) The Health Plan shall provide data to enable DHS to monitor Health Plan performance, in accordance with 42 CFR §438.66(c), including results from any enrollee or Provider satisfaction survey conducted by Health Plan.
 The Health Plan shall provide a copy of the survey results to DHS, along with any additional information necessary to contextualize the findings of the survey.
-This reporting requirement is separate from any enrollee or Provider surveys, including any CAHPS® surveys, conducted by DHS.

-3) Call Center Report and Remote Monitoring

-a) To satisfy 42 CFR §438.66(c), the Health Plan shall provide data and access to DHS, as needed, to monitor the Health Plan's performance in providing customer service to its Members.
+This reporting requirement is separate from any enrollee or Provider surveys, including any CAHPS® surveys, conducted by DHS. - Call Center Report and Remote Monitoring - a) To satisfy 42 CFR §438.66(c), the Health Plan shall provide data and access to DHS, as needed, to monitor the Health Plan's performance in providing customer service to its Members.
 The Health Plan shall provide DHS employees with the ability to monitor calls to the Health Plan's Member call center and 24-hour nurse call line as described in §9.4, to ensure Health Plan performance across a number of aspects of call quality monitoring.
 In addition, the Health Plan shall provide required data via the Call Center Report to monitor various quality attributes such as, but not limited to: call volume, timeliness, and responsiveness.
 DHS may compare the Health Plan's data to national standards and benchmarks, and set Health Plan targets.
-The a.
+The Health Plan shall be required to cure deficiencies in performance when identified.

+- 4. Quality - a.
 Reports on quality include submission of quality-related plans and reports regarding the QAPI plan, SDOH, PIPs, and quality and performance metrics required by DHS.
 Reports on accreditation will also be submitted in this section.
-Select reports within this section are described below:
+Select reports within this section are described below: - 1) Accreditation Status Report - a) In compliance with 42 CFR §438.332(b)(1), the Health Plan shall submit an Accreditation Status Report to provide status updates on the Health Plan's accreditation status as required in Section 5.
+The Health Plan shall provide DHS a copy of its most recent accreditation review, including: